ccswann-godaddy/advent-of-code-2021/README.md

 [Advent of Code](http://adventofcode.com/) is an annual Advent calendar of programming puzzles.

-I will be doing my solutions primarily in Python 🐍
+I will be doing my solutions primarily in Python 🐍 (my try a little C too :P).

 ## Overview